-International Emergency Economic Powers Act (IEEPA); Conspiracy to Commit IEEPA; Conspiracy to Commit Arms Export Control Act (AECA); and Commit Wire Fraud
+International Emergency Economic Powers Act (IEEPA); Conspiracy to Violate IEEPA; Conspiracy to Violate Arms Export Control Act (AECA); and Commit Wire Fraud

 |Date(s) of Birth Used

 |Place of Birth

 ||Savin worked for Atrilor LLC in Moscow, which is an electronics company.
 He worked in procurement.

 |Scars and Marks